 Conservation Biology and Invasive Species

 I’m a field ecologist who uses molecular approaches to address questions about the population and trophic ecology of the invasive fire ant Solenopsis invicta.
-This species is an aggressive and generalist consumer that can outnumber and outcompete native species of ants and, consequently, it may monopolize food resources.
-My student researchers and I have documented fire ants in more than a dozen wetlands (e.g., longleaf pine savannas) in southeastern North Carolina.
+This species is a generalist consumer that can outnumber native species of ants and, consequently, it may monopolize food resources.
+Student researchers and I have documented fire ants in more than a dozen wetlands (e.g., longleaf pine savannas) in southeastern North Carolina.
 This is not good news.
 Wetlands are important biodiversity hotspots and refugia for rare species.

 During a brief research sabbatical in the Corbin Jones Lab (UNC Chapel Hill), I began exploring trophic effects and prey choice by way of next-generation sequencing, a powerful genomics technology that can detect DNA in partially digested prey.
 Trophic effects are likely to be complex; fire ants may function simultaneously as predators, herbivores, and scavengers, and both consume and compete with species across multiple trophic levels.
-Using field and laboratory approaches, collaborators and I plan to test hypotheses that fire ants are drivers of ecosystem change, given their effects on belowground and aboveground processes.
+Using field and laboratory approaches, collaborators and I are testing hypotheses about mutualism between fire ants and sap-feeding insects, while documenting the insect diversity of longleaf pine savannas.

 I have mentored several undergraduate researchers, and I encourage highly motivated students to join me in asking really cool questions about fire ants.
 I have opportunities for students to do floristic research and to undertake phylogenetic studies.